Understanding Mood States, Traits, and Emotions

 Cause: Typically linked to a specific event, such as receiving a promotion, having a poor night's sleep, or experiencing a rainy day.

-Intensity: Mood states can be intense but generally fade as the situation changes or as time passes.
+Intensity: Mood states can be intense but generally fade as the situation changes or over time.

 Example: You might generally be a calm person, but feel a state of intense anxiety right before giving a public speech.